AP® English Literature and Composition

 My school does block scheduling.
 Can I still take the AP English Literature test?

 Yes.
 The AP exams are only given in May, though, so you will have a distinct disadvantage if you only take a one-semester block of AP English in the fall.
 Practice with Shmoop's drills and exams so you can go into your test with literary skills blazing like Luke Skywalker's lightsaber, rather than dull from winter holiday and whatever it is you do over spring break.

 Will I get my test booklet back?

-Your test booklet will not automatically be sent back to you.
-However, for the low, low price of only $7, you can request it from the AP Board if you want to perhaps frame it to hang above your bed.
-If it doesn't turn out so well, you may also want to throw it maniacally into the fireplace or make it into bedding for your gerbil, Steven.
+Your test booklet are not automatically sent back.
+For the low, low price of only $7, you can request it be mailed to you.
+Perhaps you want to frame and hang it above your bed.
+If it doesn't turn out so well, you may also want to throw it maniacally into the fireplace or shred it into bedding for your pet gerbil, Steven.